erelsgl/limdu/README.md

 ## Feature engineering

-### Feature extraction
+### Feature extraction - converting an input sample into feature-value pairs:

-	// Use binding to define our base classifier type (a multi-label classifier based on winnow): var TextClassifier = limdu.classifiers.multilabel.BinaryRelevance.bind(0, {
+	// First, define our base classifier type (a multi-label classifier based on winnow): var TextClassifier = limdu.classifiers.multilabel.BinaryRelevance.bind(0, {
 		binaryClassifierType: limdu.classifiers.Winnow.bind(0, {retrain_count: 10})
 	});

-	// Define a feature extractor (a function that takes a sample and add features to a given features set): var WordExtractor = function(input, features) {
+	// Now define our feature extractor - a function that takes a sample and adds features to a given features set: var WordExtractor = function(input, features) {
 		input.split(" ").forEach(function(word) {
 			features[word]=1;
 		});
 	};

-	// Initialize a classifier with a feature extractor: var intentClassifier = new limdu.classifiers.EnhancedClassifier({
+	// Initialize a classifier with the base classifier type and the feature extractor: var intentClassifier = new limdu.classifiers.EnhancedClassifier({
 		classifierType: TextClassifier,
 		featureExtractor: WordExtractor